To create a 3D graph with projections on the walls of the graph:

 - In the Drop Line section of 3D Settings, check the box next to the desired drop line you want to add to the graph.
 Vertical drop lines create a line between each point and the X axis.
 Horizontal drop lines create a line between each point and the Y axis.
 Z drop lines create a line between each point and the back wall of the graph.

 - In the Projection Line section of 3D Settings, check the box next to the desired wall projection you want to add to the graph.
 The Back projection adds a line that compares the X and Y values.
 The Side projection adds a line that compares the Z and Y values.
 The Bottom projection adds a line that compares the X and Z values.
 Multiple projection lines can appear on the same graph.

 - Click the + next to the Projection line properties to set the line style, color, opacity, and width for the projection.
 All projection lines have the same properties.

 The final graph shows the projections on the appropriate walls.

-Display 3D wall projections on your graph, comparing only two of the variables.
+Display 3D wall projections on your graph, comparing three of the variables.

 Updated December 14, 2017